10 Most Beautiful Castles in Bulgaria

 5. Tsarevets Fortress

 Tsarevets is a medieval stronghold located on a hill with the same name in Veliko Tarnovo in northern Bulgaria.
 Tsarevets is 206 metres (676 ft) above sea level.
 It served as the Second Bulgarian Empire’s primary fortress and strongest bulwark from 1185 to 1393, housing the royal and the patriarchal palaces.
 It has three entrances.
 The main entrance is located on the easternmost side of the hill.
-The castle complex is located in the centre, surrounded by an internal stone wall, two battle towers and two entrances – north and south.
+The castle complex is located in the centre, surrounded by an internal stone wall, two battle towers, and two entrances – north and south.
 It consists of a throne hall, castle church and the king’s chamber.
-The restoration of the fortress Tsarevets began in 1930 and was completed in 1981 in honour of the 1300 anniversary of the establishment of the Bulgarian state.
+The restoration of the fortress Tsarevets began in 1930 and was completed in 1981 in honor of the 1300th anniversary of the establishment of the Bulgarian state.

 6. Ovech Fortress